 - Excellent supply of quality fatty acids

-- Rich in micro-nutrients, antioxidants and dietary fibre
+- Rich in micronutrients, antioxidants, and dietary fiber

-- Protection against cellular ageing and cardiovascular diseases
+- Protection against cellular aging and cardiovascular diseases

 - No frustration or monotony